 The Checkboxes and Multi-Select fields allow the users to select one more options from a predefined set of options.
 The List field allows the user to add a list of one or more items.
 The common between these three field types is that they can store one or more options per field.

 The stored options are presented in a comma separated format on the Users Insights user table.
 You can also use filters like “contains” or “does not contain” to search the users that have selected a particular option.
-Here is an example where we search for the users that have the CSS skill selected:
+Here is an example where we search for the users who have Italian selected as a spoken language:

 The Gravity Forms fields from numeric type are the standard Number field and also some of the Product fields, such as the Quantity field.
 When a numeric field is added to the table, Users Insights provides the corresponding numeric operators and sorting options for those fields.
 In this way, you can not only list values of those fields in the user table, but you can also apply various operators to find the users that fulfill a certain criteria.
 In the following example we have applied two filters to find the users whose age is in a selected range:

 Users Insights also supports the Date field type, which means that when a Gravity Form user date field is detected and added to the table, you can sort the users based on this field in a chronological order.
 You can also apply various date filters based on those fields to narrow down your user selection.
 The values stored in the date fields are listed in the user table in a user friendly format – this is the format that you have chosen as standard date format for your WordPress install.